Ports of Call

 Getting to the city

-Buses and microbuses leave regularly from outside the terminal building for the main bus station in the city centre, however taxis are generally the best option.
+Buses and microbuses leave regularly from outside the terminal building for the main bus station in the city centre; however, taxis are generally the best option.
+Taxis are available 24-hours a day outside both terminals.

-GMT -2 (GMT -3 between the third Sunday in October to the third Sunday in March).
+GMT -3 (GMT -2 between the third Sunday in October and the third Sunday in February).

 Transfer between terminals